TexasInstruments/ble_examples/examples/rtos/LP_EM_CC1354P10_1/ble5stack/ble32_connection_central/README.md

         - Parity: None
         - Stop bits: 1
         - Encoding: Default (ISO-8859-1)
-5. Run the program, by either using the UART console window or by the push command buttons
+5. Operate the demo, by either using the UART console window or by the push command buttons

 ### Console Window ###
 Once established the Bluetooth LE Central Console Output should look like this: